Regina 7.4 Calculation Engine

 Python

 This function is available in Python, and the action argument may be a pure Python function.
 However, its form is more restricted: the argument args is removed, so you simply call it as generateMinimalLinks(action).
-Moreover, action must take exactly one argument (the knot diagram).
+Moreover, action must take exactly one argument (the link diagram).

 Parameters